What is S.T.E.M ?

 Our Montessori program already embeds STEM concepts across a variety of activities and experiences & more than satisfies the requirements under the Victorian Early Years Learning and Development Framework.
 We could just leave STEM there however we find ourselves asking what would Maria Montessori do if she was alive today ?
 Would she accept the status quo or would she continue to search for more engaging ways to educate children of modern times ?
 We think the latter which is why we're always experimenting with new activities and technology that may benefit our children.

-We've been following the Cubetto project since it's inception in 2013 & have been actively trialing it since 2017.
+We've been following the Cubetto project since it's inception in 2013 & have been actively using it in our program since 2017.
 Cubetto is the friendly wooden robot that will teach your child the basics of computer programming through adventure and hands on play in Montessori way.

 What makes Cubetto suitable for Montessori?